 5. Outlet Mall Shopping

 In Bluffton, just before you cross the bridge over to the island, is Tanger Outlet with about 100 stores this outdoor mall is sure to keep you busy.

 Located between Hilton Head Island and the town of Bluffton the 4,000-acre wildlife refuge is a great place for a stroll or bike ride.
 Admission is free, and it is open daily from dawn to dusk.
 If you hear a crackling noise as you walk along – it’s just the hundreds of little crabs going about their business in the swamplands.

 Sure there is a gate fee to enter via car but it’s the only way to get to Harbour Town, and once that gate opens you will see that it is well worth the drive and effort.
 Beautiful homes on tree-lined streets will surround you.
 If it’s not immediately clear, you might notice a few things about these homes.
 They are all painted to mimic their surround environment – all the buildings are painted an olive-green/brown.
 Also, the streetlights and house lights are very dim.
 This is a feature throughout all of Hilton Head Island so as not to disturb and distract the turtles that nest and lay their eggs on the beach.

 It’s a gorgeous drive that will lead you to….

 8. Visit a Lighthouse

-Visitors can climb the 114 steps to the top for a great view of Harbour Town and Calibogue Sound as well as shop and view the museum or you can just simply sit in one of the many rocking chairs or benches and enjoy the breeze (photo at the top of the article).
+Visitors can climb the 114 steps to the top for a great view of Harbour Town and Calibogue Sound.
+There is also a shop and a museum, or you can simply sit in one of the many rocking chairs or benches and enjoy the breeze (photo at the top of the article).
 Open 7 days a week from 10 am to sundown (fee).